brendanmcc02/film-rec/notes.md

 ## For the potential future
 1. **Collaborative filtering:** can be introduced by asking other people to upload their imdb data. (reddit post, social media post, asking friends).
 2. integrate letterboxd
 3. account creation, cookies
 4. accommodate users without imdb/letterboxd account, they can search a DB and rate films on the website, user profile generated from their ratings
 5. **Diversify** dataset: add directors, actors, country, language

+## Diversifying Results

+A problem I'm having is that the same type of films are being recommended to the user, e.g. adventure comedy drama.
+RL does help this somewhat, but I want to have the best starting state possible, and not just rely on RL.

+### Ideas to diversify the recs

+1. don't curve genres
+2. balance quantity & mean rating of genres (see below)

+vectors are unfavourably weighted towards film genres that have a high quantity.
+For example, there is a large quantity of action films, and a low quantity of documentary films, but the mean rating of action films is lower than documentaries.
+The vector feature leans towards action films due to the higher quantity.

+#### Ideas to solve the quantity > meanRating problem

+1. Completely disregard quantity e.g. if you rated 2 documentary films a 10, then the documentary feature in the vector is a 1.0.
+This does not factor in quantity whatsoever
+2. Balance quantity & meanRating
+Practically how?
+I don't know.

+In my notes, for drama as an example:

+mean drama rating * (# genre films / # films)

+but this weights heavily towards films with quantity, doesn't solve the quantity > meanRating problem

+What if?: check black notebook for idea

+#### Ideal Recommendation Hierarchy

+1. High mean rating, high quantity
+2. High mean rating, low quantity

 ## Wildcards